-Clean energy needs robust energy systems, to avoid making the problem worse. ones that use the fewest resources possible and can compete with fossils.
+clean energy needs robust energy systems while using the fewest resources possible to compete with fossils

-Industrial civilization relies on high intensity stable power. burgeoning markets need power stability, a critical feature of energy-industrial systems.
+burgeoning markets need power stability, a critical feature of energy-industrial systems

-Capacity Factor is the critical variable in energy economics.
-It effects both the amortization rates and the interest rate.
-Operating at high capacity factors with variable resources requires new design and methodology.
-To date, GenH is the only company or group that has focused on the critical economic and share acquisition path - 90+% capacity factors.
+Capacity Factor is the critical variable in energy economics as it affects both the amortization rates and the interest rate.
+Operating at high capacity factors with variable resources requires a new design and methodology.
+To date, GenH is the only company or group that has focused on the critical economic and share acquisition path with 90+% capacity factors.

-The costs of not having stability as an RE are:
+The costs of not having stability for renewable energy are:

 Increased kWh cost